 Short course: Online Introduction to Statistics in Clinical Trials

 This is an online course comprising pre-recorded lectures and live, interactive tutorial sessions.
 The pre-recorded lectures will be available for a period of 4 weeks to allow you to pace yourself.
-There will be a welcome and introduction session on Monday 14th November and a further six live, interactive sessions with experienced tutors between 27th September to 8th October 2021, each lasting approximately 1.5 hours from the 28th November 2022 to 9th December 2022 on the Monday, Wednesday and Friday mornings.
+There will be a welcome and introduction session on Monday 14th November and a further six live, interactive sessions with experienced tutors each lasting approximately 1.5 hours from the 28th November 2022 to 9th December 2022 on the Monday, Wednesday and Friday mornings.

 This course introduces the basic statistical concepts and methods commonly used in medical research.
 It offers a comprehensive introduction to data types, methods of summarising and presenting data, and the choice and interpretation of comparisons between groups using statistical tests, p-values and confidence intervals.
 Mathematical formulae are kept to a minimum.
 The course integrates theory with practical examples and activities to ensure understanding of key principles.